fish-shell/fish-shell/sphinx_doc_src/index.rst

 To start a debug session simply run the builtin command ``breakpoint`` at the point in a function or script where you wish to gain control.
 Also, the default action of the TRAP signal is to call this builtin.
 So a running script can be debugged by sending it the TRAP signal with the ``kill`` command.
 Once in the debugger, it is easy to insert new breakpoints by using the funced function to edit the definition of a function.

-Note: At the moment the debug prompt is identical to your normal fish prompt.
-This can make it hard to recognize that you've entered a debug session. `Issue 1310 <https://github.com/fish-shell/fish-shell/issues/1310>`_ is open to improve this.

 .. _more-help:

 Further help and development